cobalt2727/L4T-Megascript/README.md

 - Clownacy: Creator and developer of CSE2-Tweaks
 - RetroPie: Creators and developers of Retropie
 - dolphin-emu: Creators and developers of Dolphin
-- FlightGear: Creators and developers of the FlightGear
 - moonlight-stream: Creators and developers of Moonlight-Qt
 - lemon-sherbet: Creator and developer of the Celeste Classic Port
 - Acry: Creator and developer of the Flappy Bird Port